MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 # Tutorial to create a Azure Active Directory Group

+## In this Azure tutorial
+ - How to create and add members to Azure Active Directory Group
-I will show you how to create an group in Azure AD (Azure Active Directory) from the Azure portal
+ - Create a Security Group in Azure AD (Azure Active Directory)
 #### Login to Azure Portal https://portal.azure.com/

 #### Then click on Groups icon or type groups in the search bar from the home page.